Dane County supervisors to Joe Parisi: Fire Vilas Zoo director

 Here are some tips for forming healthy habits and implementing positive routines into your day.

-The group of 26 supervisors asked Parisi to terminate Ronda Schwetz immediately in light of the $500,000 the county has to pay the researcher, who the State Journal is not naming because he is the victim of an alleged assault.
+The group of 26 supervisors asked Parisi to terminate Ronda Schwetz immediately in light of the $500,000 the county has to pay the researcher.
+The Association of Zoos and Aquariums, an independent group that accredits zoos, has to pay the researcher $2.3 million.
+The Wisconsin State Journal is not naming the researcher because he is the victim of an alleged assault.

-Schwetz does not have to admit to wrongdoing under the terms of the settlement.
+Schwetz does not admit to any wrongdoing under the terms of the settlement.

 "The zoo is a prized community asset that requires us to hold leadership accountable for their conduct that should be above reproach," the supervisors said in their memo to the county executive.